On photonic band gaps in two-dimensional photonic crystal fibres. Analysis in the vicinity of the low-dielectric light line: Introduction

 \section{Introduction}

 A two-dimensional photonic crystal fibre is a low-loss periodic dielectric with material properties that are homogeneous along one of its axes.
-Photonic crystal fibres (PCF) are known to possess photonic band gaps; that is some PCF prevent certain frequency ranges of light from propagating in some, or all, directions.
-Such devices are of practical importance as the can be used to construct wave guides with optical performances that surpass traditional optical wave-guides (that work on the principle of total internal reflection), such as omni-directional reflectors and narrow-band filters, to name a few (there is too much literature to reference but refer to the book \cite{MFL} and citations therein).
-Consequently, an important mathematical task is to analytically characterise photonic band gaps in terms of a PCFs material and geometric properties. \\
+Photonic crystal fibres (PCFs) are known to possess photonic band gaps; that is, some PCFs prevent certain frequency ranges of light from propagating in some, or all, directions.
+Such devices are of practical importance, as they can be used to construct waveguides with optical performances that surpass traditional optical waveguides (which operate on the principle of total internal reflection), such as omnidirectional reflectors and narrow-band filters (see \cite{MFL} and references therein).
+Consequently, an important mathematical task is to analytically characterise photonic band gaps in terms of a PCF's material and geometric properties.

-In physical literature, the origin of a photonic band gap is explained as follows (cf. \cite{Ru03}): suppose we are considering plane-wave solutions to the Maxwell system with frequency $\omega$ and wave number $k$ down a given axis, through a given homogeneous dielectric material with constant dielectric permittivity $\epsilon$.
-Then, the $(\omega,k)$-plane is divided into two regions by the `light line' $\omega(k) = c k / \sqrt{\epsilon}$, for $c$ the speed of light; above this line, waves propagate in the direction perpendicular to the axis, and below this line, waves are evanescent (i.e. decay) in the perpendicular direction.
-Now, for propagation down a photonic crystal fibre, with wave number $k$ and frequency $\omega$, the key observation of the above argument is this: if $(\omega,k)$ is above the light line for the low-dielectric matrix phase, the whole PCF can support the wave but just below the low-dielectric matrix light line (and above the high-dielectric inclusion light line) the matrix phase can no longer support propagating EM waves.
+In physical literature, the origin of a photonic band gap is explained as follows (cf. \cite{Ru03}): suppose we consider plane-wave solutions to the Maxwell system with frequency $\omega$ and wave number $k$ down a given axis, through a given homogeneous dielectric material with constant dielectric permittivity $\epsilon$.
+Then, the $(\omega,k)$-plane is divided into two regions by the `light line' $\omega(k) = c k / \sqrt{\epsilon}$, for $c$ the speed of light; above this line, waves propagate in the direction perpendicular to the axis, and below this line, waves are evanescent in the perpendicular direction.
+For propagation down a photonic crystal fibre, with wave number $k$ and frequency $\omega$, the key observation of the above argument is this: if $(\omega,k)$ is above the light line for the low-dielectric matrix phase, the whole PCF can support the wave, but just below the low-dielectric matrix light line (and above the high-dielectric inclusion light line) the matrix phase can no longer support propagating EM waves.
 It is argued that, for this reason, one should expect photonic band gaps to appear near the low-dielectric inclusion light line.
-This heuristic argument is supported in literature through numerous physical and numerical experiments ({\cite{Ru03}, \cite{2Lim} \cite{FoPCF}} to name a few). \\
+This heuristic argument is supported in literature through numerous physical and numerical experiments (\cite{Ru03}, \cite{2Lim}, \cite{FoPCF}).
+We henceforth refer to the low-dielectric inclusion light line as the critical (light) line.